PennLINC/aslprep/docs/quickstart.rst

 Running ASLPrep
 ----------------

 Running *ASLPrep* will require a freesurfer license file, which can be requested `here <https://surfer.nmr.mgh.harvard.edu/registration.htm>`_.
+Move this licesnse to your a folder in your home directory (to find this location out, run this in the terminal: echo $HOME) called *license*.

 In the GUI for Docker, please select Preferences > Resources > Advanced and select at least 12GB for RAM.
 Restart Docker.

-Move the data directory to your home directory (to find this location out, run this in the terminal: echo $HOME).
+Move the data directory to your home directory (again, to find this location out, run this in the terminal: echo $HOME).

 The following command can be called for a single participant::